-New types of thermometers are now available to the public to more easily and accurately determine body temperature, even for little ones who may not sit still:
+New types of thermometers are now publicly available to more easily and accurately determine body temperature, even for little ones who are restless:

 - Forehead thermometers.
 Also called infrared thermometers, these take a heat reading of your temporal artery, found in your forehead.
 Offering a way to take your temperature with a quick swipe, especially helpful for gauging the temps of babies, experts say that readings aren’t as reliable as digital thermometers.

 - Digital thermometers.
 Considered the most accurate way to take your temperature, these tools are more invasive than forehead thermometers, with readings taken from under the tongue, under the armpit or in the rectum.